 Over the next few years, guests will begin to see phases of the vision for the distillery/entertainment center made into reality.

-Once construction is completed, it will have comprehensive tours, bourbon experiences, a full-service restaurant & bar, gift shop, event center, and live music entertainment.
+Once construction is completed, it will have comprehensive tours, bourbon experiences, a full-service restaurant & bar, a gift shop, an event center, and live music entertainment.

 Augusta Distillery Founders

-Augusta Distillery was founded July 4, 2018.
+Augusta Distillery was founded on July 4, 2018.
 The founding team consists of four couples and a friend, all of whom have known each other for more than 30 years.
-The founders are passionate about bourbon, creating bourbon-centric experiences, and generating regional economic opportunity.
+The founders are passionate about bourbon, creating bourbon-centric experiences, and generating regional economic opportunities.